Spain's PM wary of protest crackdown ahead of vote

 The electoral commission late on Thursday declared that protests planned for Saturday and Sunday were illegal as they "go beyond the constitutionally guaranteed right to demonstrate."

 Saturday is by law "a day of reflection" ahead of the vote, meaning political activity is barred.

-But organisers of the spearhead protest in Madrid's Puerta del Sol square called for a huge silent demonstration to begin in the early hours of Saturday, minutes after midnight.
+But organisers of the spearhead protest in Madrid's Puerta del Sol square called for a huge silent demonstration to begin in the early hours of Saturday, minutes after midnight on Friday.

 "We are calling on everyone to gather in Puerta del Sol and carry out the 'silent protest' action," one of the organising groups, "No nos vamos" ("We are not leaving"), said in an online statement.

-Protesters would tie ribbons over their mouths and remove them at five minutes after midnight to mime a "silent shout" of unified protest, it said in the statement.
+Protesters would put tape over their mouths and then remove it at five minutes after midnight to mime a "silent shout" of unified protest, it said in the statement.

 Zapatero said the protesters were reacting to unemployment and the economic crisis "in a peaceful manner."